One new COVID-19 death reported Thursday in St. Lawrence County

 WATERTOWN — One new COVID-19 death was reported Thursday in St. Lawrence County.

-The county, combined with Jefferson and Lewis counties, also reported 340 new cases of the virus.
+The county, along with Jefferson and Lewis counties, also reported a combined 221 new cases of the virus.

-The death in St. Lawrence County brings the county’s total number of virus-related deaths since the onset of the pandemic to 167.
-The county reported 191 new COVID-19 cases, bringing its total to 25,351.
-There are 30 people hospitalized due to the virus, two fewer than Wednesday.
+The death in St. Lawrence County brings the county’s total number of deaths since the pandemic started to 171.
+The county reported 116 cases of COVID-19, bringing its total to 26,213.
+There are 28 people in the hospital positive for the virus, down three from Wednesday.

-Jefferson County reported 115 new cases, for a total of 23,381.
-Thirty-three people are hospitalized, up one patient from Wednesday.
-There have been 153 deaths attributed to COVID-19.
+Jefferson County reported 88 new virus cases, for a total of 24,015.
+Twenty-eight people are hospitalized, up two patients from Wednesday.
+There have been 154 deaths attributed to the virus.

-Lewis County reported 34 cases, bringing its total to 6,393.
-There are six people in the hospital, unchanged from Wednesday.
-The county has experienced 44 deaths.
+Lewis County reported 17 new cases, bringing its total to 6,511.
+Hospitalizations increased by three, to 10 patients.
+The county has experienced 45 deaths.

 (0) comments